ordina-jworks/ordina-jworks.github.io/_posts/2018-05-11-lagom-1-4-and-kubernetes-orchestration.md

 </p>

 Note that you can also deploy a single module instead of all of them.
-For example if we only want to deploy the frontend:
+For example if we only want to deploy the frontend, you simply switch to the specific project before running the command:
 ```sbtshell
 $ sbt
 [info] Loading global plugins from /Users/yannickdeturck/.sbt/0.13/plugins